 Approximately 1 million people38 in California do not have access to clean, safe, and affordable water.
-Many of these communities live in low-income areas, where water affordability is an issue.
+Many of these communities live in low-income areas.
+Contamination of water supply can exist due to human activity; over pumping of groundwater, which increases the concentration of natural contaminates that become harmful; lack of enforcement from regulatory agencies; and/ or the inability to meet water quality standards due to insufficient funding.
+Water affordability is also an issue in California.
 Water bills can be high for some communities relative to household income.
-Contamination of water supply can exist due to human activity; over pumping of groundwater, which increases the concentration of natural contaminates that become harmful; lack of enforcement from regulatory agencies; and/or the inability to meet water quality standards due to insufficient funding.
-To begin to address these major problems, California legislatively recognized the human right to water under Assembly Bill 85 in 2012.
+To begin to address this major problem, California legislatively recognized the human right to water under Assembly Bill 85 in 2012.
 The bill states, "every human being has the right to safe, clean, affordable, and accessible water adequate for human consumption, cooking, and sanitary purposes."